keunsoo-ko/IceNet/README.md

 ```
     $ python demo_interactive.py
 ```
+In demo, press the key as shown below:

-To reset the scribble map, push key "1";
+To reset the scribble map, press the key "1";

-To save the enhanced image, push key "2";
+To save the enhanced image, press the key "2";

-To finish demo, push key "Esc"
+To finish demo, press the key "Esc"

 ### Demo Video
 ![Demo](https://github.com/keunsoo-ko/IceNet/blob/main/video/Access_Demo.gif)